what is Modern Root Canal Therapy?

-When detected early, tooth decay or damage is treated with a filling or other restorative option to help Plymouth and Kingston, MA patients reestablish oral health.
-But if the decay or damage expands past the enamel and infects the inner portion of the tooth (pulp), a root canal may be needed to avoid an extraction.
+When detected early, tooth decay or damage can be treated with a filling or other restorative option to help Plymouth and Kingston, MA patients reestablish oral health and save teeth.
+But if the decay or damage expands past the enamel and infects the inner portion of the tooth (pulp), a root canal may be needed to avoid tooth extraction.
 Root canal therapy is an endodontic procedure performed by our skilled general dentists to treat damaged or infected teeth.
-If you need root canal therapy, we understand that you might have reservations about this procedure.
-With modern treatment, however, a root canal is more comfortable than ever before and can help you save a severely damaged tooth.
+If you need root canal therapy, we understand that you may feel nervous about the procedure.
+With modern treatment, however, a root canal is virtually painless and can help you save a severely damaged tooth.
 Our team caters to patient comfort and offers several sedation dentistry options to help you feel at ease during your visit.
-Please contact Plymouth Dental Group today for more information on root canal therapy and sedation methods.
+Please contact Plymouth Dental Group today for more information on root canal therapy, endodontics, and sedation dentistry options.

 "I saw Dr. Scheiber today for the first time due to a painful tooth.
 I am someone who usually avoids going to the dentist but I was so impressed by my visit today that I am actually looking forward to my next one and making my teeth happy and healthy again!"- N.B. / Google / Mar 10, 2019

-As common endodontic procedures, root canal procedures may be covered in part by a number of dental insurance plans.
+As a common endodontic procedure, root canal therapy may be covered in part by a number of dental insurance plans.
 Plymouth Dental Group networks with several major providers and can help you maximize your benefits and coverage.
 We also accept several payment options and can assist you in applying for low-cost medical financing for any out-of-pocket treatment costs.

 Due to advancements in modern dentistry, root canals are performed more quickly and in greater comfort than in years past.
-Our dentists combine skilled root canal techniques with relaxing sedation dentistry options to help Plymouth and Kingston, PA patients get the care needed in comfort.
+Our general dentists combine skilled root canal techniques with relaxing sedation dentistry options to help Plymouth and Kingston, PA, patients get their needed care and relieve tooth pain.
 If you have an infected tooth, toothache, or similar symptoms, schedule a visit with Plymouth Dental Group today and learn if a root canal can improve your dental health.